7 Inspiring Thai Restaurants in KL & PJ Where Flavours Speak

 5. Yan Wo Thai, Aman Suria

-6. Thai Tae, Kuchai Lama
+7. Thai Tae, Kuchai Lama

-ABOVE Smoked Duck Pomelo Salad
+Smoked Duck Pomelo Salad at Kompassion

 Order the: Smoked Duck Pomelo Salad, Muek Tom Nam Dam (Black Tom Yum), Green Curry Pork Belly, Thai Milk Tea.